docknetwork/api-docs/source/index.html.md

 <h1 id="dock-api-jobs">Jobs</h1>

-This section describes API resources to get job status and data:
+This section describes API resources to get job status and data with using a spesific Job id.

 ## Get job status and data